dragosLeahu/expressjs-awslambda/README.md

 3. `deploy` -> this should be ran only the first time to deploy and create a **development** stage of the project to AWS, after it run `update` to deploy changes.
 4. `release` -> deploy the last **development** stage as **production/live** on AWS.
 5. `start` -> used to be able to run `npm start` and show this menu in the cmd.

+### Notes
+1. The *.npmignore* file needs to be in the project even if it is empty, because it overrides the *.gitignore* file and this is needed while deploying to AWS Lambda.
+By default ClaudiaJS ignores files from *.gitignore* when packaging the zip for deployment.
+This leads to the file *variables.env* not being deployed, because it is listed in the *.gitignore* file.
+If we have the *.npmignore* file in the root of the project, then at deployment it will override the *.gitignore* file and let the *variables.env* file to be deployed.